aelena/snippets/flickr-favs.md

 This was an attemp to automatically downlaod copies of all my flickr favorites from other users.
 They are quite a few.
 Unfortunately, there does not seem to be a way around the regrettable design decision that the API will not serve any image labelled unsafe, mostly nsfw stuff.

-I originally created this in Google Colab as well, for mere convenience.
+I originally created this in Google Colab as well, for mere convenience around October 2024.

 ```python
 # Install flickrapi if not already installed